Linear algebra libraries

 Chaotic systems¶

 Notice that the dynamics of the Thomas model produce a complex, geometric object.
-This contrasts with other systems we often encounter in physics, which tend, over long timescales, to converge to a fixed point or periodic oscillations.
-The Thomas model is an example of a chaotic system, and the strange attractor it produces is a fractal.
+This contrasts with other systems we often encounter in physics, which tend, over long timescales, to converge to a fixed point (as in the case of particles on energy landscapes) or periodic oscillations (as in the case of the pendulum or a harmonic oscillator).
+The Thomas model is an example of a chaotic system, which are physical systems that produce attractors that are complex and highly sensitive to initial conditions.
+For continuous time dynamical systems, at least three variables are required to produce chaotic behavior.
+This differs from discrete time systems, which can exhibit chaotic behavior with as few as one variable, as we previously saw with the logistic map.

 Explicit fixed-step integrators¶